openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `annotation_file` - path to image pairs file in txt format.

 ## <a name="customizing-dataset-meta"></a>Customizing Dataset Meta
-There are situations when we need customize some default dataset parameters (e.g. replace original dataset label map with own.)
+There are situations when we need to customize some default dataset parameters (e.g. replace original dataset label map with own.)
-You are able to overload parameters such as `label_map`, `segmentation_colors`, `background_label` using `dataset_meta_file` argument. dataset meta file is JSON file, which can contains following parameters:
+You are able to overload parameters such as `label_map`, `segmentation_colors`, `background_label` using `dataset_meta_file` argument.
+Dataset meta file is JSON file, which can contain the following parameters:
   * `label_map` is dictionary where `<CLASS_ID>` is key and `<CLASS_NAME>` - value.
   * `labels` is the list of strings, which represent class names (order is matter, the index of class name used as class id).
 Can be used instead `label_map`.
   * `background_label` - id of background label in the dataset.